QCMX/qcmx.github.io/index.md

 # Team
 ![Group photo of team members standing next to each other in the lab.]({{ site.baseurl }}/assets/images/group_photo_2024_jul.jpg)
-We are always looking for highly motivated PhD students or postdocs.
-Please contact us by email.
+We are committed to fostering an inclusive and supportive research environment.
+We welcome applications from enthusiastic and talented individuals of all backgrounds who share our passion for discovery.
+If you're interested in joining us as a PhD student or postdoc, please reach out by email.

 {% include teamgrid photo="false" who="all" %}